BaroudLab/Pyxidis/README.md

   - **Visualization**: To evaluate good accuracy of segmentation and classification, it is convinient to have a graphical tool to overlap image and classification result.
 For this we use napari interface.
 Here, you can find notebooks to visualize result of classification overlayed with original 2D or 3D images using napari.

 - **src** containing useful packages that are automatically installed in the installation step:
-  - coloriage: a graphical tool to manually select cells in a graph representation of the tissue.
+  - *coloriage*: a graphical tool to manually select cells in a graph representation of the tissue.
-  - saucisson: a set of functions to cut a big image in small pieces to allow parallel segmentation followed by reconstruction of the entire segmented image.
+  - *saucisson*: a set of functions to cut a big image in small pieces to allow parallel segmentation followed by reconstruction of the entire segmented image.
-  - plot_data: some function to allow easy visualization of classified data as dot plots.
+  - *plot_data*: some function to allow easy visualization of classified data as dot plots.

 ### Image analysis steps (**Image_processing**)
 - Training Neural Network for cell classification based on membrane staining: **0-Training_network.ipynb**.